 This community phase is similar to the Reference State Community Phase 1.1, with the presence of non-native species in trace amounts.
-Black sagebrush, bluebunch wheatgrass and muttongrass dominate the site.
+Black sagebrush, bluebunch wheatgrass, Thurber's needlegrass, muttongrass, Canby's bluegrass and Indian ricegrass dominate the site.
 Forbs and other shrubs and grasses make up smaller components of this site.

-This community phase is characteristic of a post-disturbance, early seral community where annual non-native species are present.
+his community phase is characteristic of a post-disturbance, early seral community where annual non-native species are present.
 Sagebrush is present in trace amounts; perennial bunchgrasses dominate the site.
 Depending on fire severity or intensity of Aroga moth infestations, patches of intact sagebrush may remain.
-Rabbitbrush and green ephedra may be sprouting.
+Rabbitbrush may be sprouting.
 Annual non-native species are stable or increasing within the community.